Reporting Crashes

 Manual Crash Reporting

-You can use the following method and API to manually report any error or exception that you handle in your code and assign it a severity level.
+You can offer your users Instabug Bug Reporting to report bugs.
+However, you can use the following method and API to manually report any error or exception that you handle in your code and assign it a severity level.

 Report Exception

-To report exceptions manually, use the following method:
+To report exceptions manually, use the following methods:

 You can set different levels for manually reported exceptions using the following API: